New York Gaming Control Board Doubles Down on Sports Betting

 As of Jan.
 8, New York sports betting is set to go online three years after the state initially legalized in-person betting only.

 With it comes risk, but also more taxable income for the state, with also the increase in things like jobs and entertainment options.
-Since heading for online betting, New York has faced questions in areas like daily fantasy sports (DFS) and if this is indeed gambling or just a game of skill.
+Since heading for online betting, New York has faced questions in areas like daily fantasy sports (DFS) and whether this is indeed gambling or just a game of skill.

 Why is New York Going All in on Sports Betting?